 Currency hedging is essentially protection against changes in currency exchange rates.
 Those overseas assets that are not hedged will have exposure to currency exchange rate movements resulting in a benefit when the New Zealand dollar goes down, and decrease in value when the New Zealand dollar goes up.

-Mercer sets a benchmark level of currency hedging for each overseas asset class, as detailed on the page above (Currency hedging).
-Where permitted, the Dynamic Asset Allocation process, as detailed in Section 4 - Investment Beliefs and Process, establishes the target level of currency exposure.
-This is then monitored as detailed under the heading of 'Rebalancing' in Section 7 - Investment Policies.
+Mercer sets a benchmark level of currency hedging for each overseas asset class, as detailed in the table above (Currency hedging).
+This is then monitored as detailed under the heading of 'Rebalancing' in Section 7.